Simpson Manufacturing Company

-Simpson Manufacturing Company is a leading building materials manufacturer in the United States that produces structural connectors, fasteners, anchors, and products for new construction and retrofitting.
+Simpson Manufacturing Company is a building materials manufacturer in the United States that produces structural connectors, fasteners, anchors, and products for new construction and retrofitting.

-The company was founded by Barclay Simpson in Oakland in 1956, as a successor to his father's window screen company.
+The company was founded by Barclay Simpson in Oakland in 1956, as a successor to a window screen company owned by his father, Walter Simpson.
 Simpson manufactured joist hangers and the company's subsidiary Simpson Strong-Tie Co.
 Inc. became a dominant producer of structural connectors in North America and Europe.
 The company subsequently moved to Pleasanton and went public in 1994.